The day before everything changed

 One month into being a consultant, grief replaced fear.
 Faced with a brutally complex case, the fog lifted.
 In that moment I stopped worrying about judgement and started operating with purpose.

 👋🏾 Welcome to this edition of the Orthom8 newsletter.
 My name is Harry Benjamin-Laing and I'm the founder of Orthom8.
 I'm very pleased that you have taken the time to sign up to the membership.
-I look forward to getting to know you all, interacting and hopefully
+I look forward to getting to know you all, interacting and

 At 13 miles I reached the edge of my experience.
 Everything beyond that point was unknown.
 The lesson I learnt there would carry me through surgery and life.